act-rules/act-rules.github.io/pages/design/process.md

 - Focus on whether the rule is a valid test for the accessibility requirements (WCAG success criteria) that it lists.
 - Focus on whether you can agree to the general concept of the rule, or if the idea needs to be tweaked or rejected all together.
 - Be honest about your concerns, since rejecting a rule at this point will save a lot of resources compared to rejecting it at the Final Call later.

-### Background
-The purpose of this stage is to avoid that people spend a huge amount of time on writing rules and reviewing details in them to then see the whole concept of the rule rejected when looking for a final review.

 ## To do
 Rules waiting to be picked up and worked on.